astafofo/astafofo/README.md

 Digital Archivist | Malware Analyst | Reverse Engineer | Game Cheat Developer

-I am Harly, a dedicated software researcher specializing in the collection and preservation of rare and legacy software.
+I am Zap Harly, a dedicated software researcher specializing in the collection and preservation of rare and legacy software.
 My expertise lies in reverse-engineering complex binaries, analyzing malware behaviors, and developing software that interacts deeply with system internals.
 Currently, I am expanding my focus to advanced cheat development and in-depth exploration of Windows internals.